wagtail-packages/wagtail-honeypot/README.md

 </form>
 ```

-### Honeypot Model Mixin
+### Use The Honeypot Model Mixin

-The mixin will add a honeypot field to your form page model.
+The mixin will add a honeypot enable/disable checkbox to your form page model.

 `honeypot = models.BooleanField(default=False, verbose_name="Honeypot Enabled")`